Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2012-11-10-task-adapter-2-3-better-user-interface.md

 <p>Other important changes:</p>
 <p>**User Interface.**</p>
 <ul>
-<li>New start page design.</li>
+* New start page design.
-<li>New "Check for update" feature (manual check for now).</li>
+* New "Check for update" feature (manual check for now).
-<li>Config filter on the start page to make it easier to find a config there.</li>
+* Config filter on the start page to make it easier to find a config there.
-<li>A lot of new validations and bugfixes in the UI.</li>
+* A lot of new validations and bugfixes in the UI.
-<li>License info panel is moved from "Configure" to "Support" page.</li>
+* License info panel is moved from "Configure" to "Support" page.

 </ul>

 **Microsoft Project.**</p>
 <ul>
-<li>(!) **Changed** **default** Microsoft Project setting for "Start date" from **"no constraint" to "Must Start On"**.</li>
+* (!) **Changed** **default** Microsoft Project setting for "Start date" from **"no constraint" to "Must Start On"**.
-<li>Added validation that Microsoft Project text fields are only used once in one config.
-This means that you can't mistakenly map JIRA's "Task Type" and "Task Status" fields to the same "TEXT20" field in Microsoft Project.</li>
+* Added validation that Microsoft Project text fields are only used once in one config.
+This means that you can't mistakenly map JIRA's "Task Type" and "Task Status" fields to the same "TEXT20" field in Microsoft Project.

 </ul>

 **Github**.</p>
 <ul>
-<li>Bug fixed: all the task fields were transferred even if they were un-selected in "fields mapping" dialog.</li>
+* Bug fixed: all the task fields were transferred even if they were un-selected in "fields mapping" dialog.

 </ul>

 **MantisBT.**</p>
 <ul>
-<li>GUI: Removed some fields from the editor, which are not supported by MantisBT connector yet.</li>
+* GUI: Removed some fields from the editor, which are not supported by MantisBT connector yet.

 </ul>